Deutsch

 Lea Fink is a trained biological-technical assistant.
 During her training, she gained microbiological as well as immunological experience during an internship at the veterinary office in Karlsruhe and another internship at Rhenser Mineralbrunnen in Rhens.
 After completing her training in 2022, she joined the JMU SalVac team.
 As an additional qualification for working with laboratory animals, she completed the FELASA-B course (Federation of European Laboratory Animal Science Associations) and is currently conducting the practical implementation of immunization studies with Salmonella vaccines.

 In 2021, Andreas Iwanowitsch completed his Master studies at the Chair of Mikrobiology in the Julius-Maximilians Universität Würzburg, during which he gained practical experience in the field of microbiology in academic and diagnostic-industrial settings in Germany and abroad.
 Afterwards, he started his PhD Project at the Chair of Microbiology.
-In the JMU-SalVac Chlamydia Project, his expertise lies with molecular genetics and protein expression of heterologous antigens in Salmonella species, with special focus on the development and optimization of new vaccine candidates.
+In the JMU-SalVac Project, his expertise lies with molecular genetics and protein expression of heterologous antigens in Salmonella species, with special focus on the development and optimization of new vaccine candidates.